 1. Who should you see if you suspect that you've got a thyroid problem?

-If you've got a problem with too much or too little thyroid hormones, you should see a Family Physician or Endocrinologist (a specialist in managing hormonal problems).
+If you've got a problem with too much or too few thyroid hormones, you should see a Family Physician or endocrinologist (a specialist in managing hormonal problems).

 Here are some symptoms you may experience if your body makes too much or too little thyroid hormones.
 Too much thyroid hormones (hyperthyroidism):